 How to pin folders to Quick Access in Windows 10?

-- Navigate to the certain folder that you want to add to the Quick Access.
+Step 2: Look for the folder you want to add to Quick Access from the right pane.

-- Right click on the folder and choose Pin to Quick access from the context menu.
+Step 3: Right-click on the folder and choose the Pin to Quick access choice from the menu.

 How to unpin folders from Quick Access?